Skills Used

-UI + Interaction Designer
+UI + Interaction Design

-UI Design, Prototyping in Figma
+Prototyping in Figma

 At Nutrien, we had a team of two designers who worked exclusively on the design system, which the UX team would then utilize to create their designs.
 Because of the symbiotic nature of UX and UI, I would frequently collaborate with the design systems team to exchange feedback and ideas.
 During this particular project, my task was to “pressure test” data visualization components with one of the systems designers, Levi.